OFS/ofs.github.io/docs/hw/common/user_guides/oneapi_asp/ug_oneapi_asp.md

         $ sudo opae.io release -d s:b:d.vf
 </pre>
-Sample output for Agilex® 7 FPGA OFS target platform having programmed 1PF/1VF minimal FIM is shown below.
-The output for 2PF minimal FIM, base_x16 FIM for  Agilex® 7 FPGA and base_x16 FIM for Stratix 10® FPGA should be similar.
+Sample output for Agilex® 7 FPGA OFS target platform having programmed 1PF/1VF FIM is shown below.
+The output for 2PF FIM, base_x16 FIM for Agilex® 7 FPGA and base_x16 FIM for Stratix® 10 FPGA should be similar.

-> **Note:** For Stratix 10® FPGA you will need to release an extra VF as for this target 2 Vfs were created.
+> **Note:** For Stratix® 10 FPGA you will need to release an extra VF as for this target 2 Vfs were created.

 </pre>